-Liposuction Procedures in Brownsville, TX
+Liposuction Procedures for McAllen, TX

 The most popular cosmetic surgery procedure in the U.S., liposuction procedures sculpt the body by removing undesirable fat that has not responded to diet and exercise from areas such as the abdomen, waist, hips, buttocks, thighs, knees, chin, cheeks, neck and upper arms.
 Local anesthesia or general anesthesia may be used, and the liposuction procedure can last anywhere from one to five hours depending on the amount of fat being removed.

 There are several different methods surgeons use when performing a liposuction procedure, including ultrasound-assisted lipectomy (UAL) and suction-assisted lipectomy (SAL).
 In both types, fluid is injected into the area to be treated.
 Then a tiny incision is made in as inconspicuous a place as possible, and a cannula (small tube) breaks up the fat layer and suctions it out.

 We are proud to offer patients our extensive experience and expertise in liposuction, the single most popular cosmetic surgery procedure in the U.S. today.
 Liposuction sculpts the body by removing undesirable fat that has not responded to diet and exercise from the abdomen, waist, hips, buttocks, thighs, knees, upper arms, chin, cheeks and neck.
 Liposuction not only offers the opportunity to slim and contour chubby areas of the body; by removing the fat cells, it also ensures that these areas will not accumulate fatty deposits in the future.